ramonaciobanu1/CHALLENGE-1/README.md

 * What has been the business impact of this company so far?
 Significant increased in operational efficiency.

 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
+Accuracy of text analysis, processing speed and skill ability.

 * How is your company performing relative to competitors in the same field?
+The company gained recognition for it's superior peformance in its specific natural language tasks.

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+Tool kits specifically taylored for social medial.

 * Why do you think that offering this product or service would benefit the company?